 A threshold issue in most public employee freedom of speech cases is whether the employee engaged in protected speech.
 Under Garcetti v.
 Ceballos, 547 U.S. 410 (2006), an employee’s speech is not protected unless the plaintiff spoke as a citizen and not as part of his official duties.
 Garcetti, 547 U.S. at 421.
 To date, the Eleventh Circuit cases on this issue have decided the “citizen-employee” issue as a matter of law, and the cases generally say that the issue is a question of law, not a question of fact.
 See, e.g., Battle v.
-Bd. of Regents, 468 F.3d 755, 757, 761-62 (11th Cir.
+Bd. of Regents, 468 F.3d 755, 757, 761–62 (11th Cir.
 2006) (per curiam) (affirming grant of summary judgment where there was no genuine dispute that speech was part of employee’s official duties); accord Abdur-Rahman v.
-Walker, 567 F.3d 1278, 1283-84 (11th Cir.
+Walker, 567 F.3d 1278, 1283–84 (11th Cir.
 2009) (affirming judgment on the pleadings where there was no genuine fact dispute that employees made statements pursuant to official duties); Boyce v.
-Andrew, 510 F.3d 1333, 1343-47 (11th Cir.
+Andrew, 510 F.3d 1333, 1343–47 (11th Cir.
 2007) (per curiam) (reversing denial of qualified immunity based on “official duties” issue).
 Nonetheless, there could be a genuine fact dispute on the question.
 See D’Angelo v.
 Sch.
 Bd. of Polk Cnty., 497 F.3d 1203, 1211 (11th Cir.
 2007) (affirming judgment as a matter of law based on “official duties” issue where there was no genuine fact dispute, but noting that such a case may arise).
 In cases where there is a dispute as to whether the plaintiff was speaking on a matter of public concern and not as part of his official employment duties, the instruction and verdict form should be adapted to cover this issue.

 An employee may challenge an employer’s action as unlawful even if the employer makes a factual mistake about the employee’s behavior or activities.
 Heffernan v.
-City of Paterson, N.J., 136 S. Ct.
-1412 (2016).
+City of Paterson, 578 U.S. 266 (2016).

 C. Adverse Employment Action

 To prevail on a First Amendment retaliation claim, the plaintiff must prove that the employer subjected the plaintiff to an “adverse employment action.”
 Pattern Instruction 4.1 does not define “adverse employment action.”
 In most cases, the question whether an employer’s decision amounts to an “adverse employment action” will not be disputed because the decision is clearly an adverse employment action, such as termination, failure to promote, or demotion with pay cut.
 If there is a fact dispute as to whether an employment action amounts to an “adverse employment action,” the instruction and verdict form should be adapted accordingly.
-Pattern Instruction 4.21, infra, contains an adverse employment action charge that may be used.
+Pattern Instruction 4.22, infra, contains an adverse employment action charge that may be used.
 An “adverse employment action” “must involve an important condition of employment” and exists “when the alleged employment action would likely chill the exercise of constitutionally protected speech.”
 Akins v.
-Fulton Cnty., Ga., 420 F.3d 1293, 1300-01 (11th Cir 2005) (internal quotation marks omitted) (listing examples of “adverse employment actions,” including constructive discharge, transfer to a less desirable position, and actions that negatively impact “an employee’s salary, title, position, or job duties”).
+Fulton Cnty., 420 F.3d 1293, 1300–01 (11th Cir 2005) (internal quotation marks omitted) (listing examples of “adverse employment actions,” including constructive discharge, transfer to a less desirable position, and actions that negatively impact “an employee’s salary, title, position, or job duties”).

 D. Causation